-The largest site (Brentwood Enterprise Park) has an indicative capacity of 4,070 or 56.6% of the total new allocations.
-The extant permissions due the potential loss of office floorspace have a combined job capacity of -1,310 jobs, which takes out some of the expected additional job capacity brought forward by the new and rolled over allocations

-Table 4.9 compares the level of job growth in each scenario against the indicative employment sites job capacity.
+- 4.3 The largest site (Brentwood Enterprise Park) has an indicative capacity of 4,070 or 56.5% of the total new allocations.
+The extant permissions due the potential loss of office floorspace have a combined job capacity of -890 jobs, which takes out some of the expected additional job capacity brought forward by the new and rolled over allocations - Table 4.9 compares the level of job growth in each scenario against the indicative employment sites job capacity.
 The table indicates that Brentwood's future employment land pipeline has the capacity to provide space for all of the additional jobs expected to come forward in the four scenarios.
-The pipeline also has the capacity to meet the needs of each B class under the scenarios except from B1a/b jobs in Scenario A, where Brentwood has a deficit of capacity for 220 jobs.
+The pipeline also has the capacity to meet the needs of each B class under the scenarios.